HubrG/next-saaster/README.md

 - Email management: [Mailjet](https://www.mailjet.com/)
 - Assets management: [Cloudinary](https://cloudinary.com/)

-## ℹ️ Notes :
+## 🎨 Todo for customizing the project :

-- You can add or remove a new main pages in `src/components/layout/header/Navbar.ts`
+- You can add or remove a new main static (or dynamic) page in `src/components/layout/header/Navbar.ts` and create the pages in `app/[locale]/` for displaying it on the "Main Menu" in the header.
 - Change de favicon in `app/favicon.ico`
 - Change the robots.txt in `app/robots.txt` and put the correct url of sitemap.
+- Update the sitemap (dynamicly generated) in `app/sitemap.ts`